Reduction (Refund) Schedule

 Withdrawing from Marshall University

 Tuition refunds for students who officially withdraw through the Registrar’s office will be made according to the following schedule for complete withdrawals only.
-Personal payment refunds will not be processed until 21 days after they are posted.
+Personal payment refunds will not be processed until 21 business days after they are posted.

 |16 week courses||1st 8 weeks courses||2nd 8 weeks courses|